ta-data-lis/lab-reading-stats-concepts/README.md

 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

+##### my answer
+mean is the simple average of numbers, f.e. when you throw a fair six-sided dice 3 times, you take the average of the thre numbers.

+expected value is not about the throwed numbers, its 1/6 * the numbers on the side --> taking into account the probability

+law of large numbers: the average gets to the expected values when you repeat throwing the dice a lot (=large number)

 ### Challenge 2: What is the "problem" in science with p-values?
 We have told you that a lot of scientifical investigations are based on p-values.
 The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
 Start digging on it!

 Don't hesitate to use more articles if you want to :)

+##### my answer
+Upon until now a lot of scientist have taken the p-value of 0.05 (5%) as a strict value to decide wheter a result is significant or not:
+- if the p-value was above 5% they declared their results as not significant
+- if the p- value was smaller than 5 % they claimed her results to not beeing significant, and sometimes they said, that their is even no relationship.s

+A movement of statisticians assess this as too much of black and white thinking.
+It leads to the risk of deciding wrong or interpreting results of different studies as contradictory,, just because in one study the p-value was above 5% and in the other bellow.
+In fact, the p-value depends also on the setting of a study (f.e. amount of observation).

+The movement of statistician make four suggestions to improve the discussion about the significancy of results.
+  - don't only look at the p-value of 5%, but also at other p-values.
+  - not only indicate significancy with stars (f.e.
+3 stars for a p-value bellow 5 %), but add the p-value to a table.
+  - not only discuss about the point estimation you get from a regression, but also about the confidence-intevall: f.e. you can say, that all the values between x and y are compatible.
+  - describe and discuss the method, so that others can think about the method and decide, if the setting and the study is compatible for them.

+My opinion: I like this new trend because at university i saw students / teacher just change their regressions and ideas untlil they got a significant results (at 5%).
+With that all the "non-significant" results was never discussed or published, although it could have been valuable and important.s

 ### Challenge 3: Applying testing to a specific case: A/B testing.